The home of 20+ specialist hand painted kitchen and furniture painters working throughout the UK.

 reliable, practical and forward-thinking approach.
 We only recommend the techniques, materials, paints &

 How do you load a paint brush?
 To its full capacity.
 This is an update from 2014.
 I hope you do not load a paint brush like this.
 And start painting.
 It is great that only about 2/3 of the filaments are covered in paint.
 But it is not ready to start painting.
 I don’t Read More

-Adam Bermingham, Traditional Painter in Ireland talks us through a Hand Painted Kitchen in Sligo.
-A picturesque part of the country & a tired pine kitchen updated for great clients in time for their daughter’s wedding… Hand Painted Kitchen in Sligo There was more work here than the number of doors would lead you to Read More
+ARCHIVE – Adam Bermingham, former member of Traditional Painter in Ireland, writes about a Hand Painted Kitchen in Sligo that he transformed.
+This renovation of a tired pine kitchen took place in a picturesque part of the country for great clients in time for their daughter’s wedding.
+About a Hand Painted Kitchen in Sligo There Read More

 In this post Traditional Painter in Ireland, Adam Bermingham walks us through a small but very enjoyable contract… Shabby Chic Furniture in Galway.
 Recently on Facebook a few of us at Traditional Painter were discussing “how much is too much” when it comes to distressing.
 The client knew what she wanted & was very pleased Read More